tidyverse/tidyverse.org/content/blog/2020-05-googlesheets4-0-2-0/index.markdown

 ## Read a Sheet

-Let's say you're staring at a Sheet in the browser and you want to read it into R. Copy the URL to your clipboard and paste it into a call to `read_sheet()` like this:
+Let's say you're staring at a Sheet[^terminology] in the browser and you want to read it into R. Copy the URL to your clipboard and paste it into a call to `read_sheet()` like this:

+[^terminology]: It's very easy to get confused about vocabulary when talking about spreadsheets and, especially, about Google Sheets.
+When we say capital-S "Sheet", we mean a spreadsheet or (spread)Sheet, i.e. the Google equivalent of an Excel workbook or `.xlsx` file.
+Indeed, the actual Sheets API uses the term  "spreadsheet".
+The individual tabs inside a Sheet are (work)sheets, i.e. small-s "sheet".

 ```r